Daviesia aphylla

-Daviesia aphylla is a species of flowering plant in the family Fabaceae and is endemic to the south-west of Western Australia.
+Daviesia aphylla commonly known as spiny bitter-pea, is a species of flowering plant in the family Fabaceae and is endemic to the south-west of Western Australia.
 It is an erect, bushy shrub with glabrous foliage, up to six sharply-pointed phyllodes on each branchlet, and orange-red and yellow flowers.

 Description

 Daviesia aphylla is an erect, bushy shrub that typically grows to a height of up to 2 m and has glabrous foliage.
 Its leaves are reduced to up to six rigid, sharply-pointed phyllodes up to 15 mm long near the end of each branchlet, otherwise leafless.
 The flowers are arranged in groups of four or more in leaf axils on a peduncle 0.5–4.0 mm long, each flower on a pedicel 1–7 mm long with oblong bracts at the base.
 The sepals are 2.5–3.5 mm long and joined at the base with 0.50–0.75 mm long.
 The standard is orange-red, grading to yellow at the tips, 3–5 mm long and 4.0–5.5 mm wide, the wings orange-brown grading to yellow at the tip, 4.5–5.0 mm long and the keel white with a purple-red tip and about 4 mm long.
 Flowering occurs from August to October and the fruit is a broadly egg-shaped to triangular pod 5–7 mm long.